 Task Name: Unit Work Sample

 Description: TC will design and implement one instructional unit using the Unit Plan Template.
 Instructional unit must include a minimum of three lesson plans using the Source of Evidence: Lesson Plan Template.
-TC will teach and reflect on lessons from the unit with US.
+TC will teach and reflect on lessons from the unit with CE.